Inclusive Society / Accepting Foreign Residents as Members of Japanese Society

 12:29 JST, January 9, 2026

+This is the first installment in a seven-part series that explores a path toward the coexistence of Japanese and foreigners rather than toward division.

 On a recent day, Budod Marie Joyce, a nursing care worker from the Philippines, used a spoon to feed rice porridge to a man at a special nursing home in Noto, Ishikawa Prefecture.
-Three less-experienced workers watched her work nearby.
+Three less-experienced workers watched her work.

 The corporation which runs the care home, Cosmos, began accepting workers from the Philippines and Myanmar in 2021.

 About 30 workers from the area have left their jobs at the facility within the past two years because they were affected by the Noto Peninsula Earthquake in January 2024 and heavy rains in September the same year.
-While it has been difficult to find employees among local residents, the facility has continued to accept more workers from the two countries.
-Now, 26 of them, nearly half of Cosmos’ care workers, work at the facility.
+As it has been difficult to find employees among local residents, the facility has continued to accept more workers from the two countries.
+There are now 26 of them, making up nearly half of Cosmos’ care workers.

 “The labor shortage is a matter of survival for us.
 Foreign workers are essential for us to maintain operations,” corporation chair Yasuhiro Kamitani said.